skysheng7/DSCI522_data_validation_demo/README.md

 # Data Validation Demo

-This repository contains instructions and code we use in UBC Master of Data Science DSCI 522 Lecture 4: Data Validation.
+This repository contains instructions and code we use in UBC Master of Data Science DSCI 522 Lecture 4: Data Validation, and Lecture 5: Non-interactive Scripts.

 Instructor: Sky Sheng